 Why is it important to clean an AC coil?
 Because coils can’t transfer heat effectively when covered with dirt and debris.
 That can lead to all kinds of problems, from higher energy consumption to the system overheating and the compressor failing.

-In order for the coils to transfer heat effectively, the surfaces need to be clean.
+For the coils to transfer heat effectively, the surfaces need to be clean.
 When the outside of the condenser coil is caked with dirt and grime, the heat gets trapped inside and can’t be effectively released.
 Since the condenser coil is part of the outdoor unit, it gets exposed to all the smog and pollution in the New York City air, so it can get fouled in a hurry.
 Even if your “outdoor” unit is located in an inside mechanical room (as is common in New York City spaces without access to outside space) that mechanical room has been constructed with louvers to provide outdoor air, so your condenser coil is still exposed to the elements.

 When the evaporator coil gets dirty, it can’t remove as much heat and humidity from the air in your space.
 The evaporator coil is located indoors, but it’s still exposed to all the dust in your building.
 Especially if you forget to change the air filters regularly, it’s easy for airborne particles to clog up the evaporator coil so it doesn’t cool as effectively.